 Ideally, two hunters should position themselves a few yards on either side of the dog and steadily walk forward in unison, looking for likely places a bird will sit, until about 10 – 15 yards in front of the dog.
 Be prepared when stopping as this often causes a bird to flush.

 If a woodcock is suspected, you can go back and flush more thoroughly in front of the dog.
 Some woodcock will sit very tight and be difficult to flush.
-(See video below for how not to flush the bird.)

 Also, flush beside or behind the dog.
 Discern wind direction and flush upwind of the dog.
 And even if the dog is pointing on one side of a trail, flush on the other side.
 Finally, look up into the trees.

 If one bird flushes—whether grouse or woodcock—always be prepared for another flush.
 If you do shoot, reload immediately.
 Many times I have watched a hunter shoot both barrels, only to stand with an empty gun while another bird flushes within range.

 • Never walk a few feet in front of the dog and stop.
 The dog isn’t going to flush the bird.
 Keep walking to flush the bird.

 • Never walk up closely beside the dog as this might break its concentration and encourage it to move.

 Nick Larson could hardly wait to get his three-month-old setter puppy, Hartley (Northwoods Grits x Houston’s Belle’s Choice, 2014), into the woods.